Gems of the analog years

 Photography owes much to the early days of its discovery through high class art directors, courageous gallerists, dealers, editors, collectors, art critics and most of all an open minded and curious audience.

 I learned to read pictures at an early age.
 All over our house Gelatin Silver Prints were decorating the walls.
 There were magazines on every table.
-Growing up in the house of a photo-journalist was exciting and informative.
-I was privileged to have constant access to publications like Life, Twen and Stern.
+Growing up in the house of professional photographers was exciting and informative.
+I was privileged to have constant access to publications like Life, Twen, Stern and Playboy (which I actually also read).

 I was present, and sometimes even had to assist when my parents were working in the studio.
 I experienced at first hand the high art of portraiture, which my mother has mastered perfectly to this day and which my father only achieved if he was genuinely interested in the person in front of his lens.